Updated 19 February 2026 to reflect the changes for the 2026 season.

 Tyre Pressures

-At the 2023 British MotoGP at Silverstone, Dorna implemented yet another unification of electronics with the start of TPMS (tyre pressure monitoring systems) through a unified system.
+At the 2023 British MotoGP at Silverstone, Dorna first implemented yet another unification of electronics with the start of TPMS (tyre pressure monitoring systems) through a unified system.

 Teams were no longer able to pick the device they like and are only allowed the unit provided by LDL Technology, who already supply MotoE.